web-platform-tests/wpt/docs/test-format-guidelines.md

 ## CSS-Specific Requirements

-Tests for CSS specs have some additional requirements that have to be met in order to be included in the official specification testsuite.
+Tests for CSS specs have some additional requirements that have to be met in order to be included in an official specification testsuite.

 * [Naming conventions](css-naming.html)